Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 **Analyze and Empathize**
 If you spend 1 minute analyzing a language you do not know, you can discern small bits of information such as intent, direction, and emotion.

+--

+### Psychoanalyst

+*Origin Feat (Prerequisite: Wisdom and Intelligence 11+)*

+You have knack for studying and exploiting mannerisms and thought patterns:

+**Gaslight**
+You can add half your Intelligence modifier, rounded up, to Wisdom (Insight) and Charisma (Deception, Intimidation & Persuasion) checks when interacting with creatures that is able to understand you.

 ---